How much do you charge?

 Paris is one of the richest cities in the world, offering varied backgrounds and beautiful spots for pictures.

 • The #1 location to hit is of course the Eiffel Tower.
 Personally, I like the Trocadero side better than Champs-de-Mars.
 Bir-Hakeim bridge and Passerelle Debilly also offer great views of the Tower.
 You can also spot the Iron Lady from the Alexander III bridge, which is another of my favorite spots.
 With its very nice architecture and its golden statues, it definitely is the most beautiful bridge of Paris.

 • The Louvre Museum and its famous pyramid is the second location I regularly shoot at.
 I love the old building VS modern glass pyramid!
-Nearby are the Tuileries Gardens, a French style park that links the Louvre to Place de la Concorde.
+Nearby are the Tuileries Gardens that link the Louvre to Place de la Concorde.
 Next to the Louvre as well is Palais Royal, famous for its “Colonnes de Buren” work of art and a closed-in square.

 • Another favorite of mine is Notre Dame Cathedral and Île Saint Louis with cute little Parisian streets, cafés and shops.
 It’s on an island on the Seine River so river shots here are most definitely welcome!
 Luxembourg Gardens aren’t too far either.